threatstack/ts-ldap/README.md

 license.

 Files include:
-  * 001-zmldapenable-mmr.pl [GPL] - a script that has helpful information on OpenLDAP attributes used in configuring multi-master replication.
-This is an unmodified version of the script from Zimbra's binary distribution.
+  * 001-zmldapenable-mmr.pl (No longer in this repo, view in the [zm-core-utils](https://github.com/Zimbra/zm-core-utils/blob/8.8.12/src/libexec/zmldapenable-mmr) repository)
   * 002-syncrepl.rb [MIT] - The Syncrepl resource we made for updating syncrepl information using Chef.
   * 003-helpers.rb [MIT] - Helpers used in communicating with LDAP.